 PSUs are issued to a group of executives with vesting that is contingent on both market performance and continued service.
 The PSUs generally vest over periods ranging from one to three years based on Total Shareholder Return ("TSR"), as measured relative to specified market indices during the period from grant date through vesting date.
 A 2x multiplier will be applied for each percentage point of positive or negative relative TSR, such that the number of shares of common stock earned will increase or decrease by 2% of the target number of shares, subject to a maximum of 200% of the target number of shares.
-In the event that the Company's relative TSR performance is less than negative 30%, relative to the specified index, no shares will be earned for the applicable performance periods for those executives with continued service.
+In the event that the Company's relative TSR performance is less than negative 30%, relative to the specified index, no shares will be earned for the applicable performance period.
+All PSU awards vest at the end of the respective performance periods for those executives with continued service.